CURRICULUM DESIGN AND COLLABORATION

 Many universities today offer interdisciplinary undergraduate degrees in environmental studies.
 Few are located in dense urban settings like New York City.
 The New School’s Environmental Studies program focuses on the urban environment, making it unique in the field.
 From 2010-2016, I collaborated with core program faculty to refine the curriculum to meet student needs in this evolving and globally important field of study.

-The number of undergraduate programs in sustainable agriculture continues to grow within both private and public institutions.
 Among Land Grant institutions, The University of California, Davis, was the first to offer a degree program in Sustainable Agriculture and Food Systems (SAFS).
 As a graduate student at UC Davis from 2003-2010, I was part of a faculty-student curriculum development committee that created the SAFS curriculum over the course of several years.
 The curriculum was designed to provide high quality educational experiences – through classroom and field-based learning – that leads graduates to advanced studies and jobs in sustainable agriculture, community food systems advocacy, agricultural policy, and related fields.

-Urban agriculture is increasingly popular and more farmers and gardeners join the ranks each year.
-Some urban farmers and gardeners strive to couple their food production activities with social justice initiatives.
-Yet, many new urban agriculturalists need first to learn key farming, culinary, or community engagement skills that they can use in jobs or community work.
 Farm School NYC is a decentralized, non-credit bearing certificate program that engages students in learning these hands-on farming and culinary skills along with conceptual tools for understanding oppression and justice in the food system.
 From its launch in 2010 until 2014, I was a member of the School’s academic and curriculum committee, helping to guide Farm School’s pedagogical trajectory.